The numbers suggest so.

 When Bayard work’s with clients in this area, we first address the sad truth.
 For a long period, women felt uninvited, unwelcome and discriminated against.
 A lot has changed in recent years, which we applaud, but some stigmas remain and some perceptions too.
 That hurts everyone.
 We’ve seen that by focusing on gender, you unintentionally reinforce the old biases.
 It’s like saying you need special treatment, dare we say a lower bar.

 HOW TO RECRUIT GREAT PEOPLE, OF WHICH ABOUT 50% ARE WOMEN, BETTER.

 When we look at a career, we mine for areas of strength and equality, and we strive to empower all through our content.
 To no real surprise, that works quite well.

 According to our Chief Creative Officer, Matthew Gilbert;

 “We aim to meaningfully connect with great people from any gender, background, culture, or ethnicity.
-A message is not male or female leaning unless someone chooses it to be.
-We chose better.
 We use the transformative power of design and storytelling to engage about a role.
-If someone is passionate and talented, then we message that you’re welcomed with open arms.
 It’s not always easy to be honest and creative, but it is the path to an impactful brand story.”